Private GPT vs ChatGPT: Data Risks

 You Need Audit Trails

-Real Cost Comparison: What Does Private GPT Actually Cost?
+Cost Factors: What Does Private GPT Actually Cost?

 The right comparison is not just license cost.
 It is the total risk and operating model: what data employees can use, what gets logged, who approves access, which workflows need human review, and what happens when a prompt involves sensitive information.